-- a.
+- 1. DEGREE PROGRAMS - a.
 An institution undergoing renewal of accreditation submits a list of all degree programs offered at the institution.
 DEAC reviews the list and selects the programs and courses required for review.
 DEAC sends the institution a letter indicating the programs and courses required for submission.
 The institution will receive an invoice for the off-site subject specialist review fee. - b.
-The representative programs and courses are selected based on the following criteria: - If one program is offered, the institution will submit all of the curricula and DEAC will select 25 percent of the core courses from each level (e.g., 100, 200, 300, 400, 500, 600, and 700) of the degree program(s).
-The selection will include the final or capstone course.
+The representative programs and courses are selected based on the following criteria:

-- If between two and 10 programs are offered, the institution will submit 50 percent of the programs and DEAC will select 25 percent of the core courses from each level (e.g., 100, 200, 300, 400, 500, 600, and 700) of the degree program(s).
-The selection will include the capstone/final program course.
-For bachelor degree programs, DEAC will select three representative courses from the programs submitted for review.
-If deemed necessary, the Commission will request additional courses for review. - If over eleven programs are offered, then the institution will submit 7 programs or 25 percent of the programs (whichever is greater) and DEAC will select 25 percent of the core courses from each level (e.g., 100, 200, 300, 400, 500, 600, and 700) of the degree program(s).
-The selection will include the capstone/final program course.
-For bachelor degree programs, DEAC will select three representative courses from the programs submitted for review.
-If deemed necessary, the Commission will request additional courses for review. - c.
-The institution submits the curriculum materials, including identified courses with supporting documentation, for review off site by subject specialists.

-- An institution undergoing renewal of accreditation submits a list of all programs offered at the institution.
+- If one program is offered, the institution will submit all of the curricula and DEAC will select approximately 25 percent of the institution's courses for review.
+The selection will include the final or capstone course. - If between two and 10 programs are offered, the institution will submit 50 percent of the programs and DEAC will select approximately 25 percent of the institution's courses for review.
+The selection will include the capstone/final program course. - If over eleven programs are offered, then the institution will submit 7 programs or approximately 25 percent of the programs (whichever is greater) and DEAC will select approximately 25 percent of the institution's courses for review.
+The selection will include the capstone/final program course. - c.
+The institution submits an Educational Offerings Report and curriculum materials, including identified courses with supporting documentation, for review by off-site subject specialists. - 2.
+Non-Degree Programs - a.
+An institution undergoing renewal of accreditation submits a list of all programs offered at the institution.
 DEAC reviews the application and sends the institution a letter indicating the programs required for submission and the fee. - b.
-The representative educational offerings are selected based on the following criteria: - 25 percent of all educational offerings that are broadly representative. - c.
-The institution submits the curriculum materials for each selected educational offering, including supporting documentation, for review off-site by subject specialists.

-3. HIGH SCHOOL PROGRAMS
+The representative educational offerings are selected based on the following criterion: - Approximately 25 percent of all educational offerings that are broadly representative. - c.
+The institution submits an Educational Offerings Report and the curriculum materials for each selected educational offering, including supporting documentation, for review off-site by subject specialists. - 3.
+HIGH SCHOOL PROGRAMS - a.

-- a.
 An institution undergoing renewal of accreditation submits a High School Program Application Part 1 listing all high school programs offered at the institution.
 DEAC reviews the application and selects the courses required for review.
 DEAC sends the institution a letter indicating the courses required for submission and the fee. - b.
-For each high school program offered, 25 percent of the courses are selected for review.
-The representative courses are selected based on the following criteria:
+For each high school program offered, DEAC will select approximately 25 percent of the courses for review.
+The representative courses are selected based on the following criterion:

 - Broadly and fairly representative of the following subject areas: mathematics, English, science, social studies, and electives. - c.
-The institution submits the curriculum materials, including identified courses with supporting documentation, for review off site by subject specialists.
+The institution submits an Educational Offerings Report and the curriculum materials, including identified courses with supporting documentation, for review off site by subject specialists.